LassiHeikkila/iot-project/README.md

 You will find the built firmware with path `RIOT/examples/gnrc_border_router/bin/iotlab-m3/gnrc_border_router.elf`.

+IMPORTANT NOTE: it seems that the FIT IoT-LAB border router networking only works when the firmware is built on the server.
+So run this step on the server.
+Make sure to source `/opt/riot.source` first and don't include `BUILD_IN_DOCKER` variable.

 ## Server component details
-All the services are ran using Docker Compose.
-This can be done by cloning this repository to your server, going into [`server`](./server/) directory, and running:
+All the services are managed with Docker Compose.
+They can be installed and started by cloning this repository to your server, going into [`server`](./server/) directory, and running command:
 ```console
 docker compose up
 ```